Table of Contents

 Cocoa powder is an essential commodity for Indonesia.
 Some Indonesians commonly use cocoa powder to improve their mood.
-That happens because cocoa powder contains chemical compounds such as caffeine, theobromine, and phenylethylamine, which can improve mood effectively.
+That happens because cocoa powder contains chemical compounds such as caffeine in cocoa powder, theobromine, and phenylethylamine, which can improve mood effectively.

-Based on the data reported by Statista shows that Indonesia will produce more than 180,000 metric tons of cocoa beans in 2022.
+Based on the data reported by Indonesia Investments, shows that Indonesia will produce 160,000-180,000 metric tons of cocoa beans in 2024.
 This figure can be converted to around 3% of the world’s cocoa bean production.
 This high production value can be caused by high demand from within and outside the country.

 Did you know that cocoa powder contains caffeine, like coffee and tea?
 Do you want to learn interesting facts about caffeine in cocoa powder?
 Here we present the complete and exciting information about cacao caffeine content that you must know:

-Does cocoa powder have more caffeine than coffee?
+Does cocoa powder has higher caffeine than coffee?

 The level of caffeine in cocoa powder may be higher than that in coffee.
 According to a study published in the Journal of Caffeine Research, specific varieties of cocoa powder have about 20-80% more caffeine content per weight than some varieties of coffee.
 These findings suggest consumers to choose the right type of cocoa powder according to their daily consumption needs.